oTTeuMsTudio/teach-me-rust-deepseek/README 2.md

    - proactive
    - goals
    - autonomous
-> A big gap exists between current LLM-based assistnat and full-fledged AI agents, but this gap will close as we learn how to build, govern and trust agentic AI solutions.
+> A big gap exists between current LLM-based assistant and full-fledged AI agents, but this gap will close as we learn how to build, govern and trust agentic AI solutions.
 > -Gartner
 # 2. A Blueprint for Agentic Services
 ## A paradigm shift to AI-fueled app ecosystem